10th Special Forces Group (United States): Creation

 The 10th Special Forces Group (Airborne) Headquarters and Headquarters Company (HHC) was activated on 19 May 1952 and 10th SFG was activated on 19 June 1952, at Fort Bragg, North Carolina, under the command of Colonel Aaron Bank.

 The first Special Forces Course graduated in 1952 and the Group grew to 1,700 personnel.
-In September 1953, 782 members of the Group deployed to Germany and established the Group headquarters at Lengries in Bavaria.
+In September 1953, 782 members of the Group deployed to Germany and established the Group headquarters at Lenggries in Bavaria.
 An additional 99 personnel deployed to Korea where they were assigned to the 8240th Army Unit which was training anti-Communist North Korean partisans on the off-shore islands.
 The remaining personnel stayed at Fort Bragg where they formed the 77th Special Forces Group (redesignated as the 7th SFG in 1960).
 In 1968, the majority of the unit transferred to Fort Devens, Massachusetts, with the exception of 1st Battalion, which remained in Germany.
 Between 1994 and 1995, 10th SFG(A) moved to Fort Carson, Colorado, which remains its current home.

 10th Group began training with unconventional warfare groups from friendly countries in the 1960s, beginning with NATO allies.
 The group has also trained various components of the militaries of several Middle Eastern countries, including Lebanon, Jordan, Yemen, Iran, as well as Kurdish tribesmen.
 Units of the 10th SFG(A) have participated in humanitarian missions to the Congo, Somalia, and Rwanda.